Valdemar IV of Denmark: Legacy

 King Valdemar was a pivotal figure in Danish history; he gradually reacquired the lost territories that had been added to Denmark over the centuries.
 His heavy-handed methods, endless taxation, and usurpation of rights long held by noble families led to uprisings throughout Valdemar's reign.
 His attempt to recreate Denmark as a power in northern Europe was welcomed by the Danes in the beginning, but Valdemar's policies were met with bitter opposition by the great landed families of Jutland.
 He expanded the powers of the king based upon his military prowess and the loyal nobility that became the foundation of Danish rulers until 1440.
 Many foreigners were appointed as court officials and councilors.
 The most important of them was the German-Slavic nobleman Henning Podebusk who was drost (prime minister) from 1365 to 1388.

 Valdemar IV is often regarded as one of the most important of all Danish medieval kings.
 The sources give the impression of an intelligent, cynical, reckless, and clever ruler with a talent for both policies and economy.
 His grandson Albert by his eldest daughter Ingeborg was offered unsuccessfully by his grandfather Albert II, Duke of Mecklenburg as Valdemar's successor.
 Instead, his grandson Olaf II, the offspring of his daughter Margaret and Haakon VI of Norway, son of Magnus Eriksson, was elected as his successor.

-His nickname "Atterdag" is usually interpreted as "day again" (its literal meaning in Danish), indicating that he brought new hope to the realm after a dark period of bad kingship.
-The epithet has also been suggested as a misinterpretation of the Middle Low German phrase "ter tage" ("these days"), which can best be interpreted as "what times we live in!"
-In his biography of Valdemar, Fletcher Pratt stated it meant "another day", that is, whatever happened today, good or bad, tomorrow would be another day.

 Many stories, ballads, and poems have been made about Valdemar.
 He was "reinvented' as one of the Danish hero kings during the mid-19th century when Denmark was fighting Germany for its traditional southern Jutland region.